denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ### 2.1.
 Creating/Mounting the EBS data volume

 #### 2.1.1.
 GitHub Actions Workflow
-I started my implementation in the GitHub Actions workflow.
-In this file the steps for executing the CI/CD pipeline are described.
+I began my implementation in the GitHub Actions workflow file.
+In this file the steps for executing the CI/CD pipeline are defined.
-The workflow will run on `workflow dispatch` which means on-demand without the need for opening a pull-request or pushing code.
+The workflow is triggered on `workflow dispatch`, meaning it runs on-demand without the need for a pull-request or code push.

 ```
 on:
   workflow_dispatch:
 ```

-I've added two additional input variables to this file: `DATA_DISK_SIZE` and `SNAPSHOT_ID`.
+I added two additional input variables to this file: `DATA_DISK_SIZE` and `SNAPSHOT_ID`.

 The `DATA_DISK_SIZE` variable allows you to specify the desired size of the data `EBS` volume.
 By default, it is set to 16, matching the size of the `root` device.
 ```